What is Vitamin C?

 Vitamin C’s anti-inflammatory activities ensure its place as an essential bone-health nutrient.
 But it has many other important bone-building actions too.

 Vitamin C and Bone Health: Research Roundup

 Vitamin C is highly protective of men’s bones

-Vitamin C helps maintain BMD and protects against osteoporosis in postmenopausal women
+Vitamin C helps maintain BMD and protects against bone loss in postmenopausal women

 A diet high in vitamin C can have significant positive associations with bone mineral density in postmenopausal women too.
 Especially in those who are vitamin D deficient.